intel/gbs/README.rst

 * gbs build : build rpm package from git repository on OBS
 * gbs local-build : build rpm package from git repository at local
+* gbs import-orig: import source tarball to current git repository, which can be used to upgrade a package
-* gbs import : import source tarball or source rpm to git repository
+* gbs import : import source rpm or specfile to git repository
 * gbs submit : maintain the changelogs file, sanity check etc.

 It supports native running in many mainstream Linux distributions, including: